 That’s where a SWOT analysis can help.
-It’s a useful tool used by many successful for-profit companies and one that can help most nonprofits.
+It’s a helpful tool used by many successful for-profit companies and can help most nonprofits.

-By examining your nonprofit’s strengths, weaknesses, opportunities, and threats you may find a path to new growth in volunteer and fundraising.
+By examining your nonprofit’s strengths, weaknesses, opportunities, and threats, you may find a path to new volunteer and fundraising growth.